osmandapp/docs/content/development/build-osmand/how-to-compile-the-ios-version.md

 ```
 Press `+` button.
 You can log in with your AppleID (login and password from your iOS/macOS devices).
 Follow XCode instructions.

-For OsmAnd team members: send your AppleID login (email) to someone from OsmAnd ios team to adding you to developers list.
+For OsmAnd team members: send your AppleID login to someone from OsmAnd ios team to adding you to developers list.
 When you'll get email with invite message activate it.

 Close XCode.

-#### **4. Install additional tools.**
+#### **4. Install additional command-line tools.**
 ```
+$ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 $ brew install svn
 $ sudo gem install cocoapods
 ```